In this post, we’ll go over two ways you can send Laravel emails via Postmark:

 Create a Postmark account and sender signature #

 Note: Postmark developer accounts are limited to 100 emails per month.
-Before you can send more than that, you’ll need to go through the account approval process.
+Before you can send more than that, you’ll need to go through the account approval process by clicking on the "Request approval" button.
 To maintain high deliverability rates, Postmark is selective about the types of emails that can be sent.

 Set up the Postmark adapter for Laravel #

-In the following code examples, I’ll assume that you have a fresh new Laravel project using Laravel 5.7 and that you’re using a Mac.
+In the following code examples, we’ll assume that you have a fresh new Laravel project using at least Laravel 5.7 and that you’re using a Mac.
 Let’s set up the Laravel Postmark adapter.

 1. Open terminal and cd to your new Laravel project directory